osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 # Configuration tools

-OSIsoft adapters can be configured with either the EdgeCmd utility, OSIsoft's proprietary tool for configuring adapters, or a commonly-used REST tool.
+OSIsoft adapters can be configured with either the EdgeCmd utility, OSIsoft's proprietary tool for configuring adapters, or a commonly used REST tool.

 ## EdgeCmd utility